liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-sandbox-solution.md

 ## Overview

 > [!IMPORTANT]
-> SharePoint in Microsoft 365 does not support sandbox solutions.
+> SharePoint in Microsoft 365 doesn't support sandbox solutions.

 SharePoint doesn't support sandbox solutions.
 As a result, any functionality using the sandbox in your current environment needs to be replaced with a supported technology.
 See the Office Dev Center Patterns and Practices site for information on building customizations: